 At Nada, we believe companies should be responsible for the products they put into the world, from design to disposal (known as cradle to cradle design).

 And while plastic straws are getting a lot of negative attention these days, there are a ton of other plastic, disposable items that should be redesigned for sustainability.
 Like the common toothbrush.

 Here's a startling fact:

-Almost every plastic toothbrush ever produced is still somewhere on the planet.
-This isn't sustainable and was the main reason we started Nada toothbrush.
+Every disposable toothbrush ever produced is still somewhere on the planet.
+This isn't sustainable and is the reason we started Nada toothbrush.

 Thankfully, new eco friendly toothbrush alternatives like Nada and bamboo toothbrushes are starting to gain popularity.

 But what's the difference and how do they compare?
 In this post we look at the sustainability difference between drugstore, bamboo and Nada toothbrushes.

 Toothbrush Material Breakdown

 Typical plastic toothbrushes went into production in 1938 and have been popular ever since.